 Is your PS5 not detecting your headset when you’re using the console?
-If so, we have a few tricks up our sleeve to help fix the issue!
+If so, we have a few tricks up our sleeves to help fix the issue!

 The Playstation 5 certainly is a top-of-the-line gaming console featuring all the latest tech.
 One of its best features is its 3D audio system, which levels up your gaming without any external hardware.